rundonghe/rundonghe.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate (since 2019) in the School of Sofware at Shandong University, advised by [Prof. Yilong Yin](https://faculty.sdu.edu.cn/ylyin) and [Zhongyi Han](https://zhyhan.github.io/).
+I am a Ph.D. candidate (since 2019) in the School of Sofware at Shandong University, advised by [Prof. Yilong Yin](https://faculty.sdu.edu.cn/ylyin).
 In addition, I have done research at Westlake University with [Prof. Tailin Wu](https://tailin.org) in 2023.09-2024.02.
 Currently doing a postdoc with [Jieming Shi](https://www4.comp.polyu.edu.hk/~jiemshi/) at Hong Kong Polytechnic University.